Calculate the Area of a Circle

 ∫ Calculus: Summary, Not Source

-Modern calculus summarizes these approximations with elegant notation, such as:
+Modern calculus compresses these ideas into elegant notation, such as:

-Calculus may be a useful mathematical tool, but calling it exact is a bold statement.
+Calculus may be a useful mathematical tool, but calling it exact is a bold claim.

 It can be exact with exact limits and certain operations, but if those are given then they can be calculated directly without calculus.